 The Ranger Wildtrak is only available with diesel engines, which is likely a big reason we haven’t seen it in the States yet.
 You can get a 3.2 liter, 197 horsepower, 347 lb-ft torque turbo-diesel 5 cylinder that comes with either a 6-speed manual or 6-speed automatic transmission.

-Or you can upgrade to Ford’s “new-generation powertrain” that comes from the Ranger Raptor, a 2.0 liter bi-turbo-diesel 4 cylinder engine that comes mated only to a 10-speed automatic transmission, and puts out 211 horsepower and a hefty 369 lb-ft of torque.
-This sequential-turbo motor is exclusive to the Ranger XLT, Wildtrak, and Raptor.
-While Ford markets the Wildtrak (rightfully so) as being a comfortable and capable weekender, make no mistake: it’s also a work truck that is ready to get down to business Monday through Friday.
+Or you can upgrade to Ford’s “new-generation powertrain” that comes from the Ranger Raptor, a 2.0 liter bi-turbo-diesel 4 cylinder engine that comes mated only to a 10-speed automatic transmission.
+This sequential-turbo motor puts out 211 horsepower and a hefty 369 lb-ft of torque and is exclusive to the Ranger XLT, Ranger Wildtrak, and Ranger Raptor.
+While Ford markets the Wildtrak (rightfully so) as being a comfortable and capable weekender/lifestyle vehicle, make no mistake: It’s also a work truck that is ready to get down to business Monday through Friday.